By Dr. Rex Riggs -the owner of Best Friends Veterinary Hospital in Powell, Ohio.

 - Licking the paws:

 A very common symptom of dogs, especially in small dogs, is licking their feet.
-How many of you have been wakened by the disgusting, slurping sound of your dog gnawing on his/her feet.
+How many of you have been wakened by the disgusting, slurping sound of your dog gnawing on his/her feet?
 Why the feet?
 They have direct contact with the ground where the pollens are, so there is often more inflammation there.
-And also, I think they are just easier to get to then any other part of the body.
+And also, I think they are just easier to get to than any other part of the body.